nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 <br>

-3. Added description of properties for both people and notes in the UG.
+3\.Added description of properties for both people and notes in the UG.

 This section is too long to be reproduced in entirety.
 Here is an example of the person property `email` extracted.
 The entire section can be found [here](#https://ay2223s1-cs2103t-w12-2.github.io/tp/UserGuide.html#properties)